 The “official” meeting is from Thursday through Sunday.
 There is also an optional day on Wednesday, March 1 (information to follow).

-We start on Thursday, March 2, at 8:30 AM after a hardy breakfast at the main house.
-The morning session each day (except Sunday) is from 8:30 AM to about 12 noon.
+We start on Thursday, March 1, at 8:30 AM after a hardy breakfast at the main house.
+The morning session for the following days starts at 9 AM and go to about 12 noon.
 Lunch and break will be 2 hours or 3 hours depending on the day’s schedule.
 Afternoon meeting goes until 6:00 PM.
 Dinner and free time after this.
 Sunday we go from 9 AM to 1 PM (with breaks), the meeting ending at 1 PM.
 Lunch is available for those not needing to leave immediately.

 If you are coming for the 4-day meeting, then you should plan to arrive Wed. afternoon as there will be a dinner that evening about 6 PM or so.
 The meal plan includes all meals from Wed. evening through Sunday morning breakfast.